Conorjbr/Oliver-St-John-Gogarty/README.md

 ## Project Conclusions

 I found myself very confused at the start of this project as I did not have any previous experience of html or css.
-I found that I learned a lot about both technologoes very quickly while working through the various challenges to get the project completed.
-I have definitely learned a lot about CSS and HTML iand abount how to approach putting together a coding project.
-I am keen to put this knowledge to further use.
+I found that I learned a lot about both technologies very quickly while working through the various challenges to get the project completed.
+I have definitely learned a lot about CSS and HTML and about how to approach putting together a coding project.
+I am now keen to put this knowledge to further use.

 ### Learnings from this project
 I have learned to apply the basics of html and css styling.
 This has been more difficult than I thought it would be, particularly the CSS.
 It appeared to me from the walk-through "Love-Running" project that things would come together quite readily once the main structure was in place.
 This very nuch proved to not be the case and I was surprised at the amount of time the styling took.
-I also was surprised at how much efforrt was required to get the responsiveness to work to an acceptable level.
-I have found a number of solutions to repeated issues such as centring elements on a page etc. but I still find that positioning elements is something I would like to practice further in order get more confortable with.
+I also was surprised at how much effort was required to get the responsiveness to work to an acceptable level.
+I have found a number of solutions to repeated issues such as centring elements on a page etc. but I still find that positioning elements is something I would like to practice further in order get more comfortable with.

 ### Things I would do differently if starting again
 * Engage with mentor earlier in the project development.